rande/python-element/docs/architecture.rst

 .. note::

-    this configuration layout is not mandatory, you can organize those files as you want.
+    This configuration layout is not mandatory, you can organize those files as you want.
 Just alter the start.py file in order to match your wish.

 There are 2 ways to use the application: